JosephLeger/Workflow_ChIP-like/README.md

 ```

 ### Project directory
+To start the workflow, create a new directory for the project and put previously downloaded scripts inside.
+Create a 'Raw' subdirectory and put all the raw FASTQ files inside.
+Raw FASTQ files must be compressed in '.fq.gz' or '.fastq.gz' format.
+If it is not the case, you need to compress them using gzip Raw/*.fastq.

 # Workflow Step by Step
 ### 1. Preparing the reference
 Syntax : ```sh Bowtie2_refindex.sh <FASTA> <build_name>```
 ```bash